uz-java/uz-java/README.md

 <hr>
 <pre>
-💻 I am a self taught Full Stack Developer
+💻 I am a Java backend developer.
-📚 I have a Bachelors in Cyber security from the University TUIT 📝 I have a strong interest in Data Science and Artificial Intelligence 🔭 Working on Deep Learning & Machine Learning
+📚 I have a Bachelors in Cyber security from the Tashkent University of Information Technologies.
-🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main languages: Java, C++
+📝 I have a strong interest in Data Science and Artificial Intelligence 🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main languages: Java, C++
 🤔 I’m currently open for: <b>An Intern</b> or a new <b>job opportunity</b>, this is <a href="https://drive.google.com/file/d/16weZ7pdQdy1-uHW-uLY4OQDECsUlzn_W/view" target="_blank">MY RESUME.</a>